 Anyone who grew up in India knows that Hyderabad is well known for its pearls.
-It has been a center of pearl trade for many centuries now.
+It has been a center of the pearl trade for many centuries now.
 Yes, with hardly a water body around, it can not be the source of pearls.
-If you walk around the lanes near Charminar or area around Char Kaman, you can see many pearl shops.
+If you walk around the lanes near Charminar or the area around Char Kaman, you can see many pearl shops.
 If you can request the shop owners, you can see small workshops behind shops.
-This is where the raw pearls are polished, pierced and strung together in a string.
+This is where the raw pearls are polished, pierced, and strung together in a string.

 The lane connecting Char Minar to Chowmahalla goes by the popular name of Laad Bazaar.
 You just can not miss the bright lacquer bangles sold here.
 I was fortunate enough to go behind the shining shops and see the bangles being made.
 The technique used to make the bangles is similar to the one you get in Rajasthan.
-The work done on bangles in Hyderabad is distinct for its bold colors and design.
+The work done on bangles in the city is distinct for its bold colors and design.
 There is no way you can miss the shine of these bangles.

 Read More – Laad Bazaar & Bangle Making

 Each bangle is crafted manually.
 Each stone is individually pasted to create myriad patterns.
-Just explore the shops around to chose the bangles that best match your ethnic dresses.
+Just explore the shops around to choose the bangles that best match your ethnic dresses.
 I used to enjoy just walking around these shops, watching women fuss over colors and patterns.